-^{} Effective Date and Additionally Relevant Compliance Date(s)
+Effective Date and Additionally Relevant Compliance Date(s)

-Implementers' Note: Version 1.1 of these SSL Baseline Requirements was published on September 14, 2012.
-Version 1.1 of WebTrust's SSL Baseline Audit Criteria and ETSI Technical Standard Electronic Signatures and Infrastructures (ESI) 102 042 version 2.3.1 incorporate version 1.1 of these Baseline Requirements.
-The CA/Browser Forum continues to improve the Baseline Requirements, and we encourage all CAs to conform to each revision on the date specified without awaiting a corresponding update to an applicable audit criterion.
+Implementers' Note: Version 1.1.6 of these SSL Baseline Requirements was published on July 29, 2013.
+Version 2.0 of WebTrust's Principles and Criteria for Certification Authorities - SSL Baseline with Network Security and ETSI's Electronic Signatures and Infrastructures (ESI) Technical Standard 102 042 incorporate version 1.1.6 of these Baseline Requirements and version 1.0 of the Network and Certificate System Security Requirements.
+The CA/Browser Forum continues to improve the Baseline Requirements while WebTrust and ETSI also continue to update their audit criteria.
+We encourage all CAs to conform to each revision herein on the date specified without awaiting a corresponding update to an applicable audit criterion.
 In the event of a conflict between an existing audit criterion and a guideline revision, we will communicate with the audit community and attempt to resolve any uncertainty, and we will respond to implementation questions directed to questions@cabforum.org.
 Our coordination with compliance auditors will continue as we develop guideline revision cycles that harmonize with the revision cycles for audit criteria, the compliance auditing periods and cycles of CAs, and the CA/Browser Forum's guideline implementation dates.